 Top Tips for Accessible Interior Design

-This post has been written by Tabby Farrar.
+This post has been written by Tabby Farrar for Disabled Living.

-When it comes to accessible interiors, it can sometimes be a challenge for designers to know which aspects of their ideas could be an issue.
+When it comes to accessible interior design, it can sometimes be a challenge for designers to know which aspects of their ideas could be an issue.
 If you’ve never had need for accessible rooms and spaces yourself, where do you start in planning them for somebody else?

 If you’re keen to create beautiful places that are tailored to those with mobility needs – whether that means wheelchair-accessible or simply free of certain obstructions, here are a few things to consider from room to room.

 While it’s important to get every detail right, the bathroom is an area of the house where there’s no room for error.
 A poorly placed object or ill-thought-out design is all it takes to create a barrier between the user and everyday tasks like washing, brushing their teeth and using the toilet.

 Starting with the very basics, a non-slip or low-slip floor is a must for accessible interior design.
 It’s easy to get distracted by beautiful bathroom tiles, and luxury choices like marble or slate in high budget designs, but a stylish take on non-slip flooring is crucial to ensure that the risk of falls is reduced.
 In the case of designing for wheelchair users, this also makes it easier to control a wheelchair once the flooring is wet.

 Depending on the user’s specific needs, consider whether a walk-in, sit-down shower is the best option, or whether the bathroom design should aim to create a peaceful ‘wet room’ environment.

 Wet rooms have picked up popularity in boutique hotels as well as in accessible design, and they’re an ideal way to maximise space.
 Creating an open, tranquil finish.
 When done well, wet rooms remove the need for moving parts, doors to open and close, and raised bath sides to tackle.